 Red Cabbage Soup Recipe with Blue Cheese

-Then learn how to keep it longer by making pickled cabbage at home!
-It’s just perfect topping for hot dogs or tacos…
+Then learn here how to keep it longer by making pickled cabbage at home!
+And it is the perfect topping for hot dogs or tacos by the way…

 A real treat for soup lovers: a silky blue cheese and red cabbage soup recipe.